 It’s still in the years range.

-As fun as it is to visualize scooping up the ytterbium with a little micro vacuum and conserving these, it’s not going to be quite that easy.
+As fun as it is to visualise scooping up the ytterbium with a little micro vacuum and conserving these, it’s not going to be quite that easy.

 Exciting, yes.
 I’ll definitely be tracking your progress.
 I don’t know if there’s anything else you wanted to share about what’s going on at Quantinuum right now.
 Any other work?